volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 ## The problem

-Consider the following situation: you are building a `Select` component and it receives some props.
-One of them is `options`, that contains all available options that are displayed on the list.
+Imaging the following situation: you build a `Select` component and it receives some props.
+One of these is `options`, which contains all available options that are displayed on the list.

-Due to the fact that you are using TypeScript, it is necessary to provide a type for each `option` item:
+Due to the fact that you are using TypeScript, it is necessary to specify a type for each `option` element:

 ```typescript
 type Option = {